 In most cases, yes, console gaming is far cheaper, but it doesn’t have to.
 In terms of hardware, you can get a good quality gaming experience while generally paying the same amount That being said, consoles now game in 4K and that is something that currently will cost you a lot more to do on PC.

-However, you can save a lot of money elsewhere in PC gaming.
-While the hardware can cost the same, or more if you opt for high-end hardware, the games are much cheaper.
+You can save a lot of money elsewhere in PC gaming.
+While the hardware can cost a varied amount, or more if you opt for high-end hardware, the games are much cheaper.
 There are multiple storefronts on PC constantly running sales that allow you to get AAA titles for way under $60.
-You also save on online multiplayer, which we’ll address below.
+You also save on peripherals, with gaming mice and keyboards being compatible regardless of branding.

-Depends on your needs and your budget!
+Just like any PC or laptop, how much a gaming PC costs depends on your individual budget and needs!
 It can cost anywhere from $300 to $2000, and many people like to occupy a happy in-between at around $500-$700.
 Whether you’re on a budget and pinching pennies or a big shot who wants the best of the best, PC gaming is there for you.
-Check out our How to Build a Gaming PC guide for a more detailed breakdown on pricing tiers.
+Check out our How to Build a Gaming PC guide for a more detailed breakdown of pricing tiers.

 For your first time, it can be as long as two-three hours.
-With help or experience, it shouldn’t ever take longer than one hour, especially once you really know what you’re doing.
+With help or experience, it can take as little as one hour, especially once you really know what you’re doing.
 If you take time to prep beforehand by watching videos and reading your manuals, you can shorten the process significantly.

 Not too hard.
 If you follow the instructions and are building in a safe environment, it’s pretty hard to screw up: everything has a set place.
 You won’t accidentally plug your GPU into your CPU slot, for instance.
 If you’re ever in doubt when building, consult your motherboard manual and the manual for the part that you’re attempting to install.
 This will usually clear up any confusion and help you finish up.